inagib21/WildlifeApp/scripts/README.md

 # Wildlife App Startup Scripts

-This folder contains all the Windows batch and PowerShell scripts for managing the Wildlife App services.
+This folder contains the Windows batch scripts for managing the Wildlife App services.

 ## 🚀 Quick Start